Jahia/jcrestapi/README.md

     "value" : "<value>",
     "type" : "<type>",
     "_links" : {
+        "path" : {
+            "rel" : "path",
+            "href" : "<URI identifying the URI to access this property by path>" },
+        "absolute" : {
+            "rel" : "absolute",
+            "href" : "<An absolute URL directly usable to retrieve this property's representation>" },
+        "parent" : {
+            "rel" : "parent",
+            "href" : "<URI identifying the resource associated with this property's parent node>" },
+        "self" : {
+            "rel" : "self",
+            "href" : "<URI identifying the resource associated with this property>" },
+        "type" : {
+            "rel" : "type",
-        "self" : { "href" : "<URI identifying the resource associated with the property>" }, "type" : { "href" : "<URI identifying the resource associated with the property definition>" }
+            "href" : "<URI identifying the resource associated with this property definition>" }
     }

 `type` is the case-insensitive name of the JCR property type, and is one of: `STRING`, `BINARY`, `LONG`, `DOUBLE`,